Changissnz/nu_merchant_principal/README.md

 that acts on information it receives.
 Every edge also has a function that acts on information it receives.

-A third-party agent $A$ has a criteria $C$, also the starting information for the flow process in a computational reference network.
-Agent $A$ first gains entry into the computational reference network at an arbitrary node.
+A third-party agent $D$ has a criteria $C$, also the starting information for the flow process in a computational reference network.
+Agent $D$ first gains entry into the computational reference network at an arbitrary node.
 The agent is to identify the source in the network.
 From a probabilistic perspective, any node has an equal probability